Drakkar-Software/OctoBot-Docs/Developers/Developer-Guide.md

 ### OctoBot tentacles

-Tentacles are OctoBot\'s extensions, they are meant to be easily customizable, can be activated or not and do any specific action within OctoBot.
+Tentacles are OctoBot's extensions, they are meant to be easily customizable, can be activated or not and do any specific action within OctoBot.